 The student must have the graduate advisor’s approval to take a course on the credit/no credit basis.
 There is no limit on the number of courses a graduate student may take on this basis.
 However, up to 20 percent of the hours on the Program of Work for a master’s degree may have been taken on the credit/no credit basis, and no more than a comparable portion of the Program of Work for a doctoral degree.
 (Additional information about the Program of Work is given in the Graduate Catalog.)

 Performance at the level of C or above is required to earn credit (CR) for a course taken on the credit/no credit basis.
 Courses taken on the credit/no credit basis are not included when the grade point average is computed.

 The symbols S (satisfactory) and U (unsatisfactory) are assigned only in developmental studies (DEV) courses.
 These courses are not included in the student’s grade point average.

 If a student repeats a course and has two or more grades, all grades and all semester hours are used to calculate the University grade point average and to determine the student’s scholastic eligibility to remain in school.
 The official grade in a course is the last one assigned.

-Students enrolled in any of the following colleges and schools may not repeat for credit a course in which they have earned a grade of C- or better: the McCombs School of Business, the Moody College of Communication, the Cockrell School of Engineering, the College of Natural Sciences, the School of Nursing, and the College of Pharmacy.
+Students enrolled in any of the following colleges and schools may not repeat for credit a course in which they have earned a grade of C- or better: the McCombs School of Business, the Moody College of Communication, the Cockrell School of Engineering, the College of Liberal Arts, the College of Natural Sciences, the School of Nursing, and the College of Pharmacy.